Hrushikesh-github/Batchout-Robustness-method/README.md

 Batchout can be implemented in PyTorch either using Hooks or chaning the class module of the model.
 I used hooks for ResNet and DenseNet, since they had slightly complicated class implementation and modified the code for VGG19.

 ### Repo Contents
+- sample_usage.py : Example to use batchout on VGG.
-- torch_functions : Helper file contains functions to train model as well as FGSM, PGD attacks although Foolbox was used.
+- torch_functions.py : Helper file contains functions to train model as well as FGSM, PGD attacks although Foolbox was used.
+- torch_hooks : Batchout implementation on ResNet and DenseNet.
+Various results obtained.
+- terminology : Since it is a novel work, certain terminologies may not be understood, thus a detailed explaination is present here.
 - vgg19 : Contains batchout implementation, various ablation studies and results on VGG19
-- torch_hooks : Batchout implementation on ResNet and DenseNet
-- terminology : Since it is a novel work, certain terminologies may not be understood, thus a detailed explaination is present here.